rindow/rindow-math-matrix-matlibffi/README.md

 This OpenCL support extension works better in your environment and helps speed up your laptop environment without n-NVIDIA.

-Tested on Ivy-bridge and AMD's Bobcat architecture APU.
+Tested on Coffee Lake iGPU.

 In the Windows environment, Integrated GPU usage was more effective than CPU, and it worked comfortably.

 However, OLD AMD APU on Linux, libclc used in linux standard mesa-opencl-icd is very buggy and slow.
 If you have testable hardware, please test using the proprietary driver.

-On the other hand, I tested with Ivy-bridge of Intel CPU and Integrated GPU.

-It now works comfortably with various adjustments on Windows 10 Standard OpenCL Driver.
+It now works comfortably with various adjustments on Windows Standard OpenCL Driver.
 However, the old Intel Integrated GPU is not very high compared to its CPU performance, so please use the right person in the right place.

-And it worked fine and fast in Ubuntu 20.04 + beignet-opencl-icd environment.
+And it worked fine and fast in Ubuntu 24.04 + intel-opencl-icd environment.